Building with shadcn/ui is one thing. Knowing what's possible with it is another.

 These are production applications you can explore, fork, or contribute to.
 Seeing shadcn/ui inside a real codebase teaches you patterns that documentation doesn't.

-3. Cal.com: Open Source Scheduling
+1. Cal.com: Open Source Scheduling at Scale

 - Stack: Next.js, shadcn/ui, Tailwind CSS, tRPC, Prisma